• Skip to primary navigation

 Oreo Swiss Meringue Buttercream

-Oreo Swiss meringue buttercream is light, silky, and filled with real Oreo crumbs.
-It’s the perfect cookies and cream frosting for layer cakes and cupcakes.
-I love using it on my Oreo cake—the combo is just insane!
+Oreo Swiss meringue buttercream is light, silky, and filled with real Oreo crumbs, making this smooth cookies and cream frosting perfect for layer cakes and cupcakes.

 oreo cake with oreo swiss buttercream frosting

-Oreo Swiss meringue buttercream is a cookies and cream twist on my classic Swiss meringue buttercream.
-It’s light, silky, and packed with real Oreo flavor—perfect for cakes, cupcakes, or spoonfuls straight from the bowl.
+Oreo Swiss meringue buttercream is a cookies and cream version of classic Swiss meringue buttercream, with a light, silky texture and real Oreo flavor.

 Ingredients You Need